-When the FPGA is in Express or SelectMAP Mode, an external oscillator will generate the configuration clock that drives the PROM and the FPGA.
+When the FPGA is in Express or SelectMAP Mode, an external oscillator generates the configuration clock that drives the PROM and the FPGA.
 After the rising CCLK edge, data are available on the PROMs DATA (D0-D7) pins.
-The data will be clocked into the FPGA on the following rising edge of the CCLK.
-Neither Express nor SelectMAP utilize a Length Count, so a free-running oscillator may be used.
+The data is clocked into the FPGA on the following rising edge of the CCLK.
+Neither Express nor SelectMAP utilize a Length Count, so a free-running oscillator can be used.
 See Figure 6.